-4. Rating Factor 4: Leveraging Resources (5 Points)
+4. Rating Factor 4: Leveraging Resources (5 Points).

-This factor addresses your ability to secure other funding sources, including funding sources to develop a mixedfinance project for additional units for elderly over and above the Section 202 units, if proposed, and community resources that can be combined with HUD's program resources to achieve program purposes.
-Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(a), 3(b), 3(c), 3(d), 3(e), 4(c)(iii) and 5(b) of Section IV.B. of this program section of the SuperNOFA.
+This factor addresses your ability to secure other funding sources, including funding sources to develop a mixed-finance project for additional units for the elderly over and above the Section 202 units, if proposed, and community resources that can be combined with HUD's program resources to achieve program purposes.
+Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(a), 3(b), 3(c), 3(d), 3(e), 4(c)(iii) and 5(b) of Section IV.B. of this NOFA.